-The RMC Senate is the governing body for academic regulations for the RMC-CFC Joint Programmes.
-The RMC-CFC Inter College Committee (ICC) will govern the application of the regulations of this programme.
-The Graduate Studies Committee with the assistance of the War Studies Committee, the Security and Defence Management and Policy Committee, the Defence Studies Department and the Business Administration Department are responsible for the administration, course approval, and management of their respective degree programmes.
+The RMCC Senate is the governing body for academic regulations for the RMCC-CFC Joint Programmes.
+The RMCC-CFC Inter College Committee (ICC) will govern the application of the regulations of this programme.
+The Graduate Studies Committee with the assistance of the War Studies Committee, the Defence Studies Department and the Business Administration Department are responsible for the administration, course approval, and management of their respective degree programmes.